Does Ozempic Cause Hair Loss

 Tips to Prevent Ozempic Hair Loss

 If you start to experience hair shedding while on Ozempic, you’ll want to take some steps to prevent it.
-Below we’ve listed some tips to help you prevent losing hair while on Ozempic.
+Below are some tips to help you prevent losing hair while on Ozempic.

 Eat a Nutritious Diet